paulosuzart/paulosuzart.github.io/_posts/2021-06-05-blockchain.md

 There are other open questions:

-**1. How to make other multi datac enter applications interact with this block chain?**
+**1. How to make other multi data center applications interact with this block chain?**
 Would a light client be enough, so each data center communicate with the smart contract via the local light client?

 **2. How make sure events from the blockchain will be propagated to other systems?**